dgentry/tiny-mite-pwm/README.md

 Mini Mite PWM
 =============

-A small, cheap, powerful PWM controller for with LEDs or motors.
+A small, cheap, programmable PWM controller suitable for driving LEDs or motors.

+What good is it?
+It's:
+* Compact
+* Can drive two paralleled MOSFETs
+* Can take a kickback suppression (flywheel) diode for driving motors or solenoids.
+* Programmable since it's based on an AtTiny microcontroller
+* Has space for a couple of programmable status LEDs
+* Can take input from a switch or potentiometer.

-This is primarily a compact board for driving one or two MOSFETs to switch a load quickly.
-Choose your MOSFET, and if you're driving a motor, your kickback diode, and have at it.
+Choose your MOSFET(s), and if you're driving a motor, your kickback diode, and have at it.

-I have built it with various MOSFETS and kickback diodes, but a good combination seems to be an IRF2804 and On Semiconductor MBR30H150 (30 amp, 150 volt dual Schottky in a TO-220 package), where it happily controls a 25 amp fan motor in my Crown Victoria.
+I have built it with various MOSFETS and kickback diodes, but a good combination seems to be an IRF2804 (42 volt, 270 amp) and On Semi MBR30H150 (30 amp, 150 volt dual Schottky in a TO-220 package), where it happily controls a 25 amp fan motor in my Crown Victoria.
 In that application, it's on the edge of needing heat sinks.